It’s a position you usually want to avoid.

 Especially if we’re talking about upside down car financing for a vehicle on which you’ll be making monthly payments for some time to come.

 Upside down car financing means you owe more money on your vehicle than it’s worth, which can get you in even bigger financial trouble when you want to trade it in for another vehicle.
-As you’ll see, upside down car financing can happen the moment you leave the lot.
+As you’ll see, you can be upside down the moment you leave the dealership’s lot.